gregorybloom/resume/README.md

 Gregory Bloom
 ============

+**PROFILE**

+Senior web security analyst with nearly 5 years of experience in decoding, examining, and removing malware.
+Currently researches and rebuilds security patches on major plugins and CMSs to backport security fixes.
+Develops tools to further automate detection and cleaning, analyzes and documents processes to improve reliability and training, and researches state of the art methods to detect malware.
+Develops JS games for fun.

 **SKILLS**

-JavaScript (Node, Express, MEAN Stack, jQuery, JSON, Ajax), HTML5, PHP, Bash/Unix, Python, MySQL, Git, CSS, Mongo, Matlab

-Experience with project organization, proposals, and documentation.
-Believes in strong project direction and driving inter-team communication.
+Malware identification and analysis (detection signatures, detection/clean regex, decoding, code analysis) JavaScript (Node, Express, MEAN Stack, jQuery, JSON, Ajax) PHP (WordPress, WooCommerce), Python, Bash/Linux, MySQL, Git, Bookstack, Java, CSS, HTML5 Experience with project organization, proposals, and documentation.
+Organizes intra-team communication

 **RECENT EXPERIENCE**

 **SiteLock**, Scottsdale, AZ
 11/2013 - Present
-Web Security Research Analyst
+Senior Web Security Research Analyst
 - Investigated compromised web sites, removed infections, remediated PHP XSS and SQLi flaws
+- Created detection methods for malware identification and removal
-- De-obfuscated PHP and JavaScript code for behavior analysis
+- De-obfuscated and researched PHP and JavaScript code for behavior analysis (both malicious and legitimate code)
+- Researched, assessed, and redesigned security patches on major CMSs and plugins for backporting and distribution to customers
+- Lead internal incident responses (from detection/clean failures) to minimize customer impact, inform upper management, and conduct post-mortem analysis.
+-	(wrote the official Incident Response Plan for internal failures relating to the team)
+- Developed sophisticated tool in Bash and Python for enhanced CMS analysis and summary reporting
+- 	(tool became part of standard protocol for entire support division for years)
+- [Authored](http://blog.sitelock.com/author/sitelockgreg/) web security articles for the SiteLock blog
+- Documented and defined the analysis and mitigation process for both the malware analysis and vulnerability analysis teams
 - Configured CDN/WAF for customers through DNS configuration, performed application troubleshooting
-- Developed sophisticated tool in Bash for enhanced analysis and summary reporting
-- (tool became part of standard protocol for entire support division)
-- Documented and defined the analysis and mitigation process for team
-- [Authored](http://blog.sitelock.com/author/sitelockgreg/) web security articles for the SiteLock blog
 - Participated in sales and support calls as technical SME

+**PROJECTS**

+CMS Analysis Suite -

 **EDUCATION**